shree222-dev/CODESOFT/README.md

-# CODESOFT;
+# CODSOFT;
-i created some project for Codesoft Internship in c++ programming Language
+i created some project for Codsoft Internship in c++ programming Language